Success through corporate blogging or the great blog death?

-“Today, social sensitivities are shared on Facebook, short messages and links on Twitter and on Facebook, photos on one of the hundred platforms as well as on Facebook, videos on YouTube and on Facebook - for almost every kind of statement that was published in an average blog of the 2005 public was presented, there is now its own social network.
+“Today, social sensitivities are shared on Facebook, short messages and links on Twitter and on Facebook, photos on one of the hundred platforms as well as on Facebook, videos on YouTube and on Facebook - for almost every kind of statement that was published in an average blog in 2005 by the internet public was presented, there is now its own social network.
 And Facebook. ”

 Dear Twitter, Instagram and Facebook instead of blogging?

 In fact, quite a few companies have meanwhile set up their company blogs and run their communication via social networks such as Twitter or Facebook.
 The University of Massachusetts found that the percentage of companies that run a corporate blog has decreased significantly.

 One reason for this is the time required: Many companies find it easier to publish short messages on Facebook or Twitter, rather than blogging.

 Content in social networks vs. my data is mine

 But the way of thinking falls short: Because social media may be practical and convenient, but in the long term, as Lobo explains, they only communicate in a kind of borrowed Internet - and the information could disappear at any time, eg Facebook or Twitter change the terms and conditions.

 Lobo was certainly not the first to focus on this topic - but certainly the most prominent.